pathik3098/pathik3098/README.md

 - 👋 Hi, I’m @pathik3098
-- 👀 I’m interested in machine learning and software development
+- 👀 I’m interested in software development, Full Stack and Devops
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/pathik-patel-60b772149/

 <!---
 pathik3098/pathik3098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.